hokifung/3D-Brain-Midsagittal-Flip/README.md

 ## For Fellow Neuroscience Researchers

-**1. It is fast and easy to use.**
+**1. It is easy to use.**

-* It runs entirely on Python and its dependencies.
+* Runs entirely on Python and its dependencies.
 No installation of other software such as FSL, SPM, and ANTS is required.

+**2. It supports batch processing.**

+* Flips all images in a folder with just one line of code.

-**2. It supports common medical and neuroimaging file formats.**
+**3. It supports common medical and neuroimaging file formats.**

 * ANALYZE, GIFTI, NIfTI1, NIfTI2, CIFTI-2, MINC1, MINC2, MGH, and Philips PAR/REC.

-**3. It works well with different types of (spatially) normalized brain images.**
+**4. It works well with different types of (spatially) normalized brain images.**

 * T1 images, T2 images, t-maps, masks and more.